SEND & Provision

 - Acquire knowledge, skills and attitudes relevant to adult life in a rapidly changing world.

 The Appleton School takes a whole school inclusive approach to students with special educational needs, recognising that the aims of the school (‘achieving excellence’) are the same for all students, whatever their abilities.

-- Have a significantly greater difficulty in learning than the majority of others of the same age; or
+- Have a significantly greater difficulty in learning than the majority of others of the same age, or

 Special Educational Needs are identified in terms of learning, communication, interaction, and emotional health, physical and sensory needs.
-The school believes that young people have a right to have their views listened to when making decisions and exercising choices that affect their futures.
+The Appleton School believes that young people have a right to have their views listened to when making decisions and exercising choices that affect their future.
 They have a right to receive and impart information, to express an opinion, and to have that opinion taken into account in any matters affecting them.
 Consequently, the school is committed to working in partnership with the child, parents, carers and outside agencies to identify needs, provide support for them and monitor the progress of all students.

 How do we work in partnership with families?